 No matter what type of server you use, some server maintenance procedures remain the same.
 These include:

-- Managing a server requires a server management service, tool, or software that gives you access to the server in question.
+- Accessibility.
+Managing a server requires a server management service, tool, or software that gives you access to the server in question.

 - Set up.
 Another important server maintenance aspect is being able to set up new software or functionalities.